-Nevertheless, the cheating strategy in all these no-go proofs are based on the Hughston-Jozsa-Wootters (HJW) theorem \cite{qi73}, a.k.a. the Uhlmann theorem \cite{qbc8,qbc48}.
-Recently, it was found that in infinite-dimensional systems, there exists a specific form of quantum states to which the HJW theorem cannot apply \cite{HeSteering}.
-Basing on this finding, we proposed a QBC protocol and proved theoretically that it remains secure against the cheating strategy in the no-go proofs \cite{HePRSA}.
-Therefore, implementing the protocol in practice will be of great significance because it can re-open the venue to many useful multi-party secure computation protocols that is once closed by the MLC no-go theorem.
+Nevertheless, the cheating strategy in all these no-go proofs is based on the Hughston-Jozsa-Wootters (HJW) theorem \cite{qi73}, a.k.a. the Uhlmann theorem \cite{qbc8,qbc48}.
+Recently, it was found that in infinite-dimensional systems, there exists a specific form of quantum states to which the HJW theorem does not apply \cite{HeSteering}.
+Based on this finding, we proposed a QBC protocol and proved theoretically that it remains secure against the cheating strategy in the no-go proofs \cite{HePRSA}.
+Therefore, implementing the protocol in practice will be of great significance as it can re-open the venue to many useful multi-party secure computation protocols that was once closed by the MLC no-go theorem.

-As pointed out in \cite{HePRSA}, since the protocol requires infinite-dimensional systems, the implementation may indeed be hard if we want to use physical systems with an infinite number of energy levels, because it may imply an infinitely high energy.
-To circumvent the problem, here we use the arrival time of photon as a trick, so that the infinite-dimensional systems can be realized using simple optical devices.
-Consequently, the QBC protocol in \cite{HePRSA} can be implemented with Mach-Zehnder (MZ) interferometer, which is within the capability of currently available technology.
+As pointed out in Ref. \cite{HePRSA}, since the protocol requires infinite-dimensional systems, the implementation may be very hard if we want to use physical systems with an infinite number of energy levels, because it may imply an infinitely high energy.
+To circumvent the problem, here we use the arrival time of photons as a trick, so that the infinite-dimensional systems can be realized using simple optical devices.
+Consequently, the QBC protocol in Ref. \cite{HePRSA} can be implemented with Mach-Zehnder (MZ) interferometer, which is within the capability of currently available technology.